libre-computer-project/libretech-slipstream/README.md

 * Ubuntu Server uses cloud-init.
 * Debian Base uses ignition.

 This tool allows you to make changes to the image for productization.
+Please use a Linux 6.1+ host kernel.

 ## Usage